GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 In order to follow along with this tutorial, you need the following software installed:

-* IntelliJ IDEA 14 or later
+* IntelliJ IDEA 14 or later, either Community or Ultimate Edition
 * Java 1.7 or later
 * maven
 * git